EtherealPtr/Slimey-Jump/README.md

 Press the 'A' key to move left
 Press the 'D' Key to move right
 Press the 'H' key to use fullscreen mode
-Press the space key to fire
+Press the 'W' key to fire

 Created by Rony Hanna July 10, 2017.